marcriehm/kubernetes-research/Objects.md

 &nbsp;&nbsp;&nbsp;`microservice in (authentication, foobar)`
 &nbsp;&nbsp;&nbsp;`KEY`	# select items which have the given key defined

-Other selectors include `notin`, Multiple selectors may be used in one selection.
+Other selectors include `notin`.
+Multiple selectors may be used in one selection.
 An example kubectl usage is:
 &nbsp;&nbsp;&nbsp;`kubectl get pods -l environment=production,tier=frontend`

 Selectors are used in the creation of Services; you use a Label Selector to identify a group of Pods which are load-balanced